KygoSkyrus/mern/server/Notes.md

 ### would be better to have
 - on scroll dont keep the nav fixed, instead make a minifide nav which will stay floated at the top
 - havee to add delete image from firestoreage when product is deleted
+- add the feature where selected images to be uploaded can be unselected individually before uploaing and also after seecting other images can also be selected and  should be appneded to the exisiting list

 ### forever notes